dictybase-docker/cluster-ops/README.md

 Have the project owner send the key file to you.
 Place it in your `./credentials` directory.

+From here, you will be able to continue with the cluster setup on your own.

 ### 2. Enable Required APIs

-Enable all required Google Cloud APIs using the predefined list:
+To create the cluster and run all the `dictyBase` applications, certain Google Cloud APIs first need to be enabled.

+running the following command will enable the APIs from the list defined in `enabled_apis.txt`

 ```sh
 just gcp-api enable-apis <project_id> gcs-files/apis/enabled_apis.txt